averikitsch/langchaingo/examples/alloydb-chat-message-history-example/README.md

 # Google AlloyDB Chat Message History Example

-This example demonstrates how to use [AlloyDB for Postgres](https://cloud.google.com/products/alloydb) for making a Chat Message History with LangChain in Go.
+This example demonstrates how to use [AlloyDB for Postgres](https://cloud.google.com/products/alloydb) as a backend for the ChatMessageHistory for LangChain in Go.

 ## What This Example Does